guardian/dotcom-rendering/.github/ISSUE_TEMPLATE/request-for-change.md

 ---
-name: Request for change
+name: DCR Request for change
 about: Tell us about a feature that you're working on
 title: "[RFC]"
-labels: RFC
+labels: RFC, dotcom-rendering
 assignees: ''

 ---